JacobGros/326_project/docs/proposal.md

 On the submit page, users can submit a picture of their pet, and check what species it is in the box.

 ![WelcomePage](imgs/welcome%20page%20picture.PNG)
+The welcome page welcomes users to the site and gives a brief description of the website and allows you to use the navbar to select which page you would like to visit first each time you visit the site.